Shin Megami Tensei V: Vengeance | A Very Strong Refinement

 • Producer: Kazuyuki Yamai (Nocturne, Devil Summoner Raidou, Strange Journey, Shin Megami Tensei IV) (MobyGames, 2021).

-SMT V: Vengeance Experience
+Shin Megami Tensei V: Vengeance Experience

-As a longtime fan of the SMT series, I’ve played numerous entries, including SMT III: Nocturne, SMT IV, SMT IV: Apocalypse, Digital Devil Saga, Soul Hackers, Soul Hackers 2, Devil Survivor: Overclocked, Strange Journey, Devil Summoner: Raidou Kuzunoha vs. the Soulless Army, and Shin Megami Tensei V. My familiarity with Atlus extends to titles like Trauma Center, Persona, Catherine, Etrian Odyssey, and their upcoming IP Metaphor: ReFantazio (back when it was known as ReFantasy).
+As a longtime fan of the SMT series, I’ve played numerous entries, including SMT III: Nocturne, SMT IV, SMT IV: Apocalypse, Digital Devil Saga, Soul Hackers, Soul Hackers 2, Devil Survivor: Overclocked, Strange Journey, Devil Summoner: Raidou Kuzunoha vs. the Soulless Army, and the original Shin Megami Tensei V. My familiarity with Atlus extends to titles like Trauma Center, Persona, Catherine, Etrian Odyssey, and their upcoming IP Metaphor: ReFantazio (back when it was known as ReFantasy).

 I’m also well-acquainted with Masayuki Doi’s art, from his earlier work on Trauma Center: Under The Knife 2, Shin Megami Tensei IV, and Shin Megami Tensei IV: Apocalypse, to his later work on Shin Megami Tensei V and now Vengeance.

-SMT V: Vengeance Impressions
+Shin Megami Tensei V: Vengeance Impressions

 Canon of Creation